danielpicardo-gh/QuickPad_files_and_devlogs/README.md

-# shortcuts_for_keyboard
+# shortcuts_for_keyboard (macropad)
-a couple of useful shortcuts for a keyboard
+a couple of useful shortcuts for a keyboard like copy and paste

 ## Pathfinder Session 1 - [40 minutes]
 What I did: